neurospin-deepinsight/nidl/doc/modules/estimators.rst

 Introduction
 ------------

 An estimator is an object that fits a model based on some training data and is capable of inferring some properties on new data.
-It can be, a classifier, a clustering, a regressor or a transformer.
-All estimators implement the fit method.
+It can be, a classifier, a clustering algorithm, a regressor or a transformer (in the "scikit-learn" sense).
+All estimators implement a ``fit`` method.
+Behind the hood, it inherits from a ``pytorch_lightning.LightningModule``, and thus benefits from all the features of the ``pytorch_lightning`` library:

+- Distributed multi-GPU training
+- Logging and visualization
+- Clear organization of the training and evaluation code
+- Automatic checkpointing and early stopping
+- Callback logic

 Instanciation